Entropy contraction of the Gibbs sampler under log-concavity: Notation and assumptions

-Thus, we can apply any invertible change of variables $\phi :\R^d\to \R^d$, as long as it preserves the block structure, and the convergence speed of GS in $\KL$ is the same for $\pi$ and $\hat{\pi}$. \end{rmk}
+Thus, we can apply any invertible change of variables $\phi :\R^d\to \R^d$, as long as it preserves the block structure, and the convergence speed of GS in $\KL$ is the same for $\pi$ and $\hat{\pi}$. \end{remark}